 Reports directly to the General Superintendent.
 Working relationships required with Project Manager, clerical, clients, trade contractors, architects, and marketing.
 Manages and directs field staff on job site.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The attributes listed below are representative of the knowledge, skill, and/or ability appropriate for the level of work performed.

-- Capability to read, comprehend and recognize safety standards and issues.
+- Ability to comprehend and enforce safety standards.

-- Must be able to recognize and achieve high quality construction standards.
+- To be able to communicate and achieve high quality construction standards.

-- Ability to read and comprehend building plans and specifications.
+- Read and comprehend building plans and specifications.

 - Must be able to ask questions, listen to, receive and give verbal and written instructions and directions in a professional manner.

 - Results-driven achiever with ability to attain goals and complete tasks.